Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 - The rebranding will feature a new logo designed to resemble intricate code elements.
 - Buttons that have graphics will also follow the new rebranding and look like code.
 - The color scheme we have selected is based on the look of a terminal.
   - Dark background
   - light green words
   - minimal other colors
-- the colors we have selected in hex are (from right to left)
+- The colors we have selected in hex are (from right to left)
   - #FB3640
   - #1F487E
   - #00CCFF
   - #09A129
   - #000000

  **Insert Image Here**